swiftlang/swift-evolution/proposals/NNNN-transferring-parameters-and-results.md

 }
 ```

-However, for actor initializers, parameters are always considered to be
+Actor initializers have a special rule that allows transferring its parameter
+values into the actor-isolated region.
+Actor initializers are `nonisolated`, so
+a call to an actor initializer does not cross an isolation boundary, meaning
+the argument values would be usable in the caller after the initializer returns
+under the standard region isolation rules.
+SE-0414 consider actor initializer
-transferred into the actor's region, because initializer parameters are
+parameters as being transferred into the actor's region to allow initializing
-typically used to initialize actor-isolated state:
+actor-isolated state with those values:

 ```swift
 class NonSendable {}